soniachanchee/soniachanchee/README.md

 - 👋 Hi, I’m Sonia
-- 👀 I’m interested in web development and Android app creation
+- 👀 I’m interested in web development
 - 🌱 I’m currently learning web dev
 - 📫 How to reach me: send a message